DataScientistRonjini/Payment_Gateway_Integration/README.md

 # Payment_Gateway_Integration
-## Payment gateway ontegration is done using Nodejs, Angular and Stripe
+## Payment gateway integration is done using Nodejs, Angular and Stripe